 World Wide Soccer Spring Break Camp

-This Spring Break Camp will be offered March 12th – 16th, 2018 @ GVTC Communications SportsPlex.
-Prices range from $60 – $165.
-Please remember to bring cleats, shin guards, soccer ball, soccer appropriate apparel & water/fluids.
+This Spring Break Camp will be offered March 11th – 15th, 2019 @ GVTC Communications SportsPlex.
+Prices range from $85 – $190.
+Players will practice basic soccer skills such as passing and more technical skills such as building up play.
+There is even a camp for kids 3- 11 years old!
+Please remember to bring cleats, shin guards, soccer ball, soccer appropriate apparel & plenty of water/fluids.
 Full day players will also need a sack lunch.

 Topgolf Spring Break Camp

 The Topgolf Kids Spring Academy is three days of non-stop entertainment and learning that kids will love.
 This program includes all the components that make up the great game of golf.
 From chipping, putting and taking full swings, to rules and etiquette, kids will learn everything they need to know to improve their game.
 Each Academy is designed and taught by our professional golf instructors from Topgolf U in a fun, relaxed atmosphere.
 Spring Academy is staffed with a low student-to-instructor ratio to ensure each Junior Golfer receives in-depth, hands-on attention while he or she develops a winning golf swing.
 Register your child(ren) today! $119 per child.
-Register by Friday, March 2 and receive a $25 Game Play coupon!*
+Register by March 1 and save $20!

 San Antonio Parks & Rec Spring Break Camp

-Spring Break Camp offers a variety traditional sports, active games, craft projects and seasonal themed activities; lunch and afternoon snack provide through the a partnership with the San Antonio Food Bank.
-Space is limited to 50 participants per day and the cost is $3 per child per day.
+Spring Break Camp offers a variety traditional sports, active games, craft projects and seasonal themed activities; lunch and afternoon snack provided.
+These camps are for kids aged 6- 14 years old Space is limited to 50 participants per day and the cost is $3 per child per day.
 Registration strongly recommended.

 San Antonio Parks

 Visit some of San Antonio’s 185+ parks and greenways this Spring Break.
 And, use the San Antonio Parks and Recreation Department’s cool Find a Park tool to be sure the park you’re going to visit has the amenities you need.
-And, don’t miss San Antonio’s newest (and maybe coolest!) park: Yanaguana Garden at Hemisfair Park (it has a splash pad!).
+And, don’t miss one of San Antonio’s coolest parks: Yanaguana Garden at Hemisfair Park (it has a splash pad!)

 Stars and Stripes Drive-in Theater